MicrosoftDocs/appcenter-docs/docs/quickstarts/android/analytics.md

 ## Open the app and view user analytics
 1. Navigate to the app repository in your local machine and open the app module in Android Studio.

 2. Click **Run > Run 'app'** from the toolbar.
-Create a new virtual device of your choice if one is not available to you already, select it, and open the app in the Android Emulator.
+Create a new virtual device of your choice if one isn't available to you already, select it, and open the app in the Android Emulator.

 3. Go to the **Analytics** service in [App Center](https://appcenter.ms/apps).